rakheshster/Solarize-PSISE/README.md

 ## Installation
 1. Copy both files to the same location.
 For example: `My Documents\Windows PowerShell\Solarize-PSISE`.
 2. Open your PowerShell ISE `$profile`.
 (The quickest way would be to launch the ISE, go to the console pane, and type `notepad $profile`.
-This will open Notepad with the `$profile` file and prompt you to create it if it doesn't already exist).
+This will open Notepad with the `$profile` file loaded.
+If you don't already have a `$profile` file, type `New-Item -ItemType file -Path $profile -Force` in the console pane first, and then `notepad $profile`.
+This will create an empty `$profile` file and load it in Notepad).
 3. Add a line such as the following to the `$profile` file: `\path\to\files\Solarize-PSISE-AddOnMenu.ps1 -Apply -Dark`
 4. Close and open PowerShell ISE.
 You will notice the dark Solarized palette colors are applied.
 Also there will be a submenu under Add-ons with two menu items.